Murney Tower: Architecture and defenses

-The lower floor contained the ventilated gunpowder and artillery magazines and storage rooms, along with 4 capponieres, which acted as a defense system for the dry-ditch surrounding the Tower, allowing soldiers to fire through small loopholes at troops attacking the Towers base.
+The lower floor contained the ventilated gunpowder and artillery magazines and storage rooms, along with four caponiers, which acted as a defense system for the dry-ditch surrounding the tower, allowing soldiers to fire through small loopholes at troops attacking the tower's base.
 Caponiers were unique to the Kingston Martello Towers, due to controversy surrounding them.
-The walls are much thinner in the caponiere than in the rest of the tower and are thus more vulnerable to attack.
+The walls are much thinner in the caponier than in the rest of the tower and are thus more vulnerable to attack.
 However, they also provided troops with the opportunity to protect the dry ditch through rifle loops, with strategic additional doors and rifle holes meant to keep out any enemy who successfully breached the caponier.